-- Making sure that there is enough room in the mouth for when the new adult teeth come through.
+- Make sure that there is enough room in the mouth for when the new adult teeth come through.

 - Ensuring that the face is symmetrical and that the jaw has grown to be in the correct location.

-- Making sure that there is no risk of damage from front teeth that are protruding.
+- Make sure that there is no risk of damage from front teeth that are protruding.

 - Checking that the space that had been made from incoming teeth was not lost due to movement.